 Close-up of the handguard.
 Note the small rail on the sides.

 Two 30-round magazines are included.

-The mag is not only a 30-rounder, but it’s cheap and it works.
-I have nothing against polymer mags â I just have too many steel ones to start collecting the polymer variety.
-One big advantage – you drop the above mag, it bounces.
+The mag isn’t only a 30-rounder, but it’s cheap and it works.
+For instance, I have nothing against polymer mags â I just have too many steel ones to start collecting polymer.
+And one big advantage â you drop the above mag, it bounces.
 No dings or dents.
-And, for $9.00 (from the factory, no less â you can stock up.
-If, on the other hand, you want a metal or other type of mag, no worries…they show six different styles and brands of magazines on their site, ranging in price from $9.00 – $25.00 and from 5 to 45 rounds capacity.
+For $9 â from the factory, no less â you can stock up.
+In case you wanted metal or other types of mag, there are no worries.
+Most importantly, it shows six different styles and brands of magazines on its site, ranging from $9 to $25 and with a 5- to 45- round capacity.

-The Lowly Case
+The Gun Case

-The last long gun I reviewed came in a cardboard box, which offered precious little protection…this gun was different.
-I’ve noticed in previous reviews of handguns that some companies may make a mediocre product but they ship it in a whiz-bang hard case.
-All else being equal, I’ll take a good-quality firearm in a cardboard box (I refer to my excellent 1982-vintage S&W 629 8 3/8”-barreled .44 Magnum that came in said cardboard box), most all the time, but if you don’t have a gun cabinet or safe, you’d better have a really decent hard case to put the gun in.
-Even something as inconsequential as dust can play havoc with your scope or finely-tuned action, not to mention the safety factor.
-I am doubly impressed with this gun and case, because both seem to be of high quality.
-How did all that quality come about?
-The company, no doubt, wants to build top-quality guns and parts.
-So, before we ring down the curtain on our little look at this very nice rifle, let’s look at a detailed examination of the rifle and then we’ll end.
+The last long gun I reviewed came in a cardboard box, which offered little protection.
+This gun was different.
+As you can see in our reviews of handguns, some companies may put a mediocre product in a whiz-bang hard case.
+All else being equal, I’ll take a good-quality firearm in a cardboard box.
+For example, look at my excellent 1982-vintage S&W 629 8 â -inch-barreled .44 Magnum.
+It came in a cardboard box.
+If you don’t have a gun cabinet or safe, you need a decent hard case to put the gun in.
+Even something as minor as dust can wreak havoc with your scope or finely tuned action.
+Safety is also a concern.

 The Engineer’s Report